krasninja/querycat/docs/misc/alternatives.md

 - [osquery](https://osquery.io/).
 Uses SQL to provide various device info: disks, processes, apps, users and lot more.
 Written in C++.

+- [LNAV](https://github.com/tstack/lnav).
+The Logfile Navigator.
+It is a terminal application that can understand your log files and make it easy for you to find problems with little to no setup.

 - [csvq](https://mithrandie.github.io/csvq/).
 Can query CSV files.
 It can run SELECT, INSERT, UPDATE, DELETE queries.
 Written in Go.

 - [csvkit](https://github.com/wireservice/csvkit/).
 This is a suite of command-line tools for converting to and working with CSV, the king of tabular file formats.
 Written in Python.